As Trump questions loyalty of US Jews, Israeli PM is quiet

 A series of decisions by Netanyahu, ranging from incendiary comments about Israel’s Arab minority seen as racist, along with the cancellation of a mixed-prayer area at Jerusalem’s Western Wall, have further alienated American Jews.
 Opinion polls in recent years have shown sharp differences in support for Israel among American Jews, with Republicans far more supportive than the Democratic majority.

-Dan Shapiro, who served as Obama’s ambassador to Israel, said Netanyahu was taking a risky path.
+Columnist Chemi Shalev, writing in the daily Haaretz, said Netanyahu was taking a risky path.

-“Israeli leaders who prize the support they have enjoyed from the broad bipartisan consensus in the United States would be wise to make clear that they disagree with President Trump’s statements yesterday,” he said.
-“The damage done by his remarks yesterday can’t be easily dismissed.”
+“In the eyes of many if not most U.S. Jews, Trump has now evolved from a suspect accused of anti-Semitism into a felon convicted beyond any reasonable doubt,” Shalev wrote.
+“Their anger and frustration are compounded by the widespread perception that in their hour of need, the prime minister of Israel is siding with their defamer.”

 Shmuel Rosner, a senior fellow at the nonpartisan Jewish People Policy Institute in Israel, said he expected Netanyahu to keep a low profile because the relationship with Trump is too valuable.